Advisory Groups and Task Forces

 What will the Student Advisory Council do?

-The Student Advisory Council will provide insights and advice to the Minister of Education and Early Childhood Learning and department regarding issues/topics that are current and emerging for Manitoba Kindergarten to Grade 12 students.
+The Student Advisory Council will provide insights and advice to the Minister of Education and Early Childhood Learning and departmental staff regarding issues/topics that are current and emerging for Manitoba Kindergarten to Grade 12 students.

 What are the criteria on which applications will be reviewed?